pratyushdixit27/Data-Structure/README.md

 Linked List -- 1) Insertion: At the begining, In the middle, In the end, At any position.

-Insert at Middle, At any position : USING TORTOISE AND HARE METHOD
+Insert at Middle, At any position : USING TORTOISE AND HARE METHOD (Fast / Slow)

 Linked List -- 2) Deletion: At the begining, In the middle, In the end, At any particular position.